AlexHvos/AlexHvos-Dotnet-Dating-App-D150821ER/README.md

-Next let's make a not found page with a button that sends the user back to the home page, inside errors create a not found folder and component
+Next let's make a server error page, inside errors create server-error component and add it to the routes accordingly